Skip to main content

 2. Find and select the contact(s) you want to delete.

-3. Click the trash can icon to delete the contact.
+5. Click the vertical ellipse icon to delete an individual contact.

-Deleting a contact is permanent and cannot be undone.
+Deleting a contact is permanent and can’t be undone.
 The contact’s conversation history will be preserved, but will appear as an anonymous contact.

-The contacts module makes it easy to filter contacts based on their properties saved in MessageDesk.
+The Contacts module lets you filter contacts based on their properties saved in MessageDesk.
 You can use Criteria and Conditions to create various types of filters.

 Contacts Create Filter